edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 The PASSporT-specific signature MUST come from the OP, not the OSP or any other party.
 The OP can generate this signature in its on-prem or cloud PBX, using keys that it controls.
 It is crucial that the distinction between OP and AP be transparent, with the relationship proved by strong evidence that the AP can create or revoke easily, in a self-service manner.

 ### Vetting credential
 A vetting credential is a targeted credential that enumerates the formal and legal attributes of a unique legal entity.
 It MUST include a legal identifier that makes the entity unique in its home jurisdiction (e.g., an LEI), and it MUST include an AID for the legal entity as an AP.
 This AID is unique globally.

 The vetting credential is so called because it MUST be issued according to a documented vetting process that offers formal assurance that is is only issued with accurate information, and only to the entity it describes.
 A vetting credential confers the privilege of acting with the associated legal identity if and only if the bearer can prove their identity as issuee via a digital signature from the issuee's AID.

 A vetting credential MUST include a JL to a credential that qualifies the issuer as a party trusted to do vetting.
 This linked credential that qualifies the issuer of the vetting credential MAY contain a JL that qualifies its own issuer, and such JLs MAY be repeated through as many layers as desired.
 In VVP, the reference type of a vetting credential is an LE vLEI.
 This implies both a schema and a governance framework.
 Other vetting credential types are possible, but they MUST be true credentials that meet the normative requirements here.
 They MUST NOT be bearer tokens.

-(TODO: sample vetting credential)
+To achieve various design goals, a vetting credential MUST be an ACDC, but this ACDC MAY be a transformation of a credential in another format (e.g., W3C VC, SD-JWT, X509 certificate).
+See {{<interoperability}}.

+One example of a possible vetting credential is an LE vLEI; see {{ISO-17442-3}} and {{<appendix-a}}.

 ### TNAlloc credential
 A TNAlloc credential is a targeted credential that confers on its issuee the right to control how one or more phone numbers are used.
 Regulators issue TNAlloc credentials to range holders, who issue them to TNUs.
 TNUs often play the AP role in VVP.
 If an AP delegates RTU to a proxy (e.g., an employee or call center), the AP MUST also issue a TNAlloc credential to the proxy, to confer the RTU.
 With each successive reallocation, the set of numbers in the new TNAlloc credential gets smaller.
 Except for TNAlloc credentials issued by regulators, all TNAlloc credentials MUST contain a JL to a parent TNAlloc credential, having a bigger set of numbers that includes those in the current credential.
 This JL in a child credential documents the fact that the child's issuer possessed an equal or broader RTU, from which the subset RTU in child credential derives.

+To achieve various design goals, a TNAlloc credential MUST be an ACDC, but this ACDC MAY be a transformation of a credential in another format (e.g., a TNAuthList from {{RFC8226}}).
+See {{<interoperability}}.

+An example TNAlloc credential and its schema are shown in {{<appendix-a}}.

 ### Brand credential
 A brand credential is a targeted credential that enumerates brand properties such as a brand name, logo, chatbot URL, social media handle, and domain name.
 It MUST be issued to an AP as a legal entity, but it does not enumerate the formal and legal attributes of the AP; rather, it enumerates properties that would be meaningful to a TP who's deciding whether to take a phone call.
 It confers on its issuee the right to use the described brand by virtue of research conducted by the issuer (e.g., a trademark search).

-(TODO: sample brand credential)

 This credential MUST be issued according to a documented process that offers formal assurance that it is only issued with accurate information, and only to a legal entity that has the right to use the described brand.
 A single AP MAY have multiple brand credentials (e.g., a fictional corporation, `Amce Space Travel Deutschland, GmbH`, might hold brand credentials for both `Sky Ride` and for `Orbítame Latinoamérica`).
 Rights to use the same brand MAY be conferred on multiple APs (`Acme Space Travel Deutschland, Gmbh` and `Acme Holdings Canada, Ltd` may both possess brand credentials for `Sky Ride`).
 A brand credential MUST contain a JL to a vetting credential, that shows that the right to use the brand was evaluated only after using a vetting credential to prove the identity of the issuee.

+An example brand credential and its schema are shown in {{<appendix-a}}.

 ### Brand proxy credential
 A brand proxy credential confers on an OP the right to project the brand of an AP when making phone calls, subject to a carefully selected set of constraints.
 This is different from the simple RTU conferred by TNAlloc.
 Without a brand proxy credential, a call center could make calls on behalf of an AP, using the AP's allocated phone number, but would be forced to do so under its own name or brand, because it lacks evidence that the AP intended anything different.
 If an AP intends for phone calls to be made by a proxy, and wants the proxy to project the AP's brand, the AP MUST issue this credential.

+An example brand credential and its schema are shown in {{<appendix-a}}.

+# Interoperability

+The basic evidence that drives VVP -- vetting credential ({{<vetting-credential}}), TNAlloc credential ({{<tnalloc-credential}}), brand credential ({{<brand-credential}}), brand proxy credential ({{<brand-proxy-credential}}), and delegated signer credential ({{<delegated-signer-credential}}) -- MUST all be ACDCs.
+This is because only when the data in these credentials is modeled as an ACDC is it associated with permanent identities that possess appropriate security guarantees.

+However, VVP can easily be driven by other approaches to evidence, treating the ACDCs as a somewhat secondary format transformation.
+In such a case, a *bridging party* plays a pivotal role.
+This party MUST verify foreign evidence (e.g., W3C verifiable credentials {{W3C-VC}}), and then issue ACDCs that derive from it.
+It MAY radically transform the data in the process (e.g., combining or splitting credentials, changing schemas or data values).

+This transformation from foreign evidence to ACDCs is very flexible, and allows for tremendous interoperability.
+On the calling side, any ecosystem that deals in cryptographic evidence can provide input to VVP, no matter what evidence mechanisms they prefer.

+(On the receiving side, the information carried via ACDCs in VVP could be transformed again, with a second bridging party, to enable even more interoperability.
+However, the goals of such a secondary transformation are undefined by VVP, so the constraints and rules of the transformation are out of scope here.)

+All VVP stakeholders need to understand that accepting foreign evidence does much more than alter format.
+Bridging is not a simple conversion or reissuance.
+It replaces identifiers (e.g., DIDs as specified in {{W3C-DID}} with AIDs as specified in {{TOIP-KERI}}).
+The new identifiers have different lifecycles and different trust bases than the original.
+Bridging also changes the *meaning* of the credential.
+Foreign evidence directly asserts claims backed by the reputation of its original issuer.
+A new ACDC embodies a claim by the bridging party, that they personally verified foreign evidence according to foreign evidence rules, at a given moment.
+It cites the foreign evidence as a source, and may copy claims into the ACDC, but the bridging party is only asserting that they verified the original issuer's commitment to the claims, not that the bridging party commits to those claims.

+Verifiers MAY choose to accept such derivative ACDCs, but the indirection SHOULD color their confidence.
+They MUST NOT assume that the foreign evidence and the ACDC have the same referent or controller.
+They MUST NOT hold the bridging party accountable for the claims -- only for the claim that they verified the original issuer's commitment to the claims.
+They MUST accept that there is no defined relationship between revocation of the foreign evidence and revocation of the ACDC.

 # Security Considerations